NikhilGoli45/networking-automated/README.md

   - Copy the contents of `token.base64` to this variable
   - Example: `GOOGLE_OAUTH_TOKEN_BASE64=eyJ...`
   - Note: This token is long-lived and only needs to be generated once.
 After getting it, you can deploy to production.

+- `SCHEDULER_SECRET`: Secret key to protect the scheduler endpoint
+  - Generate a secure random string (at least 32 characters)
+  - You can use this command: `node -e "console.log(require('crypto').randomBytes(32).toString('hex'))"`
+  - Example: `SCHEDULER_SECRET=your_generated_secret_here`
+  - This secret is required to trigger the scheduler manually
+  - Keep this secret secure as it protects your scheduler from unauthorized access

 ### 3. Frontend Setup